Join the Lesley Community

 Pre-Completion OPT

 You can apply to do part-time Pre-Completion OPT during the Fall and Spring semesters while you still have classes to take.
-Or, apply to do full-time Pre-Completion OPT during summers.
-If you’re a graduate student with only your thesis left to do, you may do Pre-Completion OPT during Fall or Spring semester.
+Or apply to do full-time Pre-Completion OPT during summers.
+If you’re a graduate student with only your thesis or dissertation remaining, you may do Pre-Completion OPT during Fall or Spring semester while continuing to be registered for the thesis/dissertation continuation course.

 To be eligible for Pre-Completion OPT you must: